the-breanne/soft-kudos/final/README.md

 # final

-> This is the final project folder for FirebaseUI Auth for Vue with Facebook, Google and Email Blog
+> This is the final project folder for FirebaseUI Auth for Vue with Google and Email Blog

 ## Build Setup